GiladLeef/robovision/INSTALL.md

-# Installing Python 3.10.9 and Running Robovision on Raspberry Pi
+# Installing Python 3.10.9 and running Robovision on Raspberry Pi

 This guide provides step-by-step instructions for installing Python 3.10.9 on a Raspberry Pi and running Robovision.